Articles

 • Contribution caps apply to superannuation contributions, whether paid under the employer’s obligation under the superannuation guarantee scheme or from salary sacrificed amounts.

-We strongly recommend that you consult with your accountant/ taxation adviser in relation to FBT matters: they may also be able to assist with information about your superannuation contribution limits – but your financial planner will certainly be able to guide you on this matter: the best time to consider this is prior to starting a new employment contract term – and if that is not defined, the commencement of a new financial year is ideal.
+You should consult with your accountant/ taxation adviser in relation to FBT matters.
+They may also be able to guide you as to your superannuation contribution limits.
+Your financial planner will certainly be able to guide you on this matter!
+Remember, the best time to consider this is prior to starting a new employment contract term, even with an existing employer.
+Otherwise, the commencement of a new financial year is satisfactory.

 Financial advice about Salary Sacrificing arrangements